RomanaBurgess/Thin_Slice_Sampling/README.md

 # Thin_Slice_Sampling

 ## Overview
-Accompanying files for the quantitative analysis of thin slice sampling in parent-infant interactions.
+Accompanying files for the quantitative analysis of thin slice sampling in micro-coded parent-infant interactions.

 This work used coded video data from the Avon Longitudinal Study of Parents and Children (ALSPAC) and Grown in Wales (GiW) cohort studies.